 You need to want to use it.

 If you find an upright bike uncomfortable for exercise and you won’t actually use it, then why bother in the first place?
-Maybe you’d be better of buying a recumbent stationary bike, one that will burn slightly fewer calories but one that you’d be more likely want to use.
+Maybe you’d be better off buying a recumbent stationary bike, one that will burn slightly fewer calories but one that you’d be more likely to want to use.

-Bottom line the bike that burns more calories is the one you’ll use.
+The bottom line is that the bike that burns more calories is the one you’ll use.

 Like it?
 Share it 🙂